Ehanlion/mist_obsidian/2. Missions/Mission, Entering the Green Order.md

 	- At Higher Levels.
 When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d12 for each slot level above 3rd.
 	> **Shrine Description:** This shrine sits in a small clearing with packed sandstone surrounding it.
 The shrine is made from tan, clay bricks.
 It has depictions of earthquakes and tremors.
 When you walk to it, despite the cool of the forest, you feel hot and your face feels dry.
 You can hear the rustling of sand whistling in the background and the ground feels warm. ![[Twilight woods shrine to earthquakes.png]]

+ > #### Reward:
+ > If the player completes this challenge, they will get some spell casting abilities from the Druid spell list.
+For each spell ritual completed, they will get access to that spell, usable once per long rest without expending a spell slot.
+The spell gets added to their list of learned spells.